privateprep/coding-space-website/src/pages/blog/2022-10-19-6-thanksgiving-stem-activities.md

 tags:
   - Halloween
 ---
-Halloween is a perfect time of year for kids to embrace their inner mad scientists.
-Check out these ten ideas for ways to fill your home or classroom with skeletal, creepy-crawly, ghastly and ghoulish STEM fun.
+Take advantage of the season with a healthy dose of Fall and Thanksgiving themed STEM festivity!
+If you’re looking for innovative ways to keep learning alive during your Thanksgiving break, plus add a little fun, then keep reading.